entropyx/murray/README.md

 pip install murray-geo
 ```

-Also, you can download the package by downloading it from the GitHub repository:
+Also, you can download the package directly from the GitHub repository:

 ```bash
 pip install pip install git+https://github.com/entropyx/murray.git